Schnider11/victoria-bus-predictions/developer_diaries.md

 in the first hour of the next day
     - However, this might not be an issue if we only consider busses that operate between say 6 AM - 9 PM
+    - Note that, contrary to previous belief, they actually go up until 27 hours, which is the end of the day at 3 AM

 # June 3